protontypes/open-sustainable-technology/README.md

 - [pySTEPS](https://github.com/pySTEPS/pysteps) - An open-source and community-driven Python library for probabilistic precipitation nowcasting, i.e. short-term ensemble prediction systems.
 - [reservatoriosBR](https://github.com/brunomioto/reservatoriosBR) - R package for Brazilian reservoirs data.
 - [PyForecast](https://github.com/usbr/PyForecast) - A statistical modeling tool used by Reclamation water managers and reservoir operators to train and build predictive models for seasonal inflows and streamflows.
+- [pyWaPOR](https://bitbucket.org/cioapps/wapor-et-look/) - Data manual and Algorithm to compute the evapotranspiration of large areas using remote sensing data.

 ### Soil and Land